Online master classes. Free for students.

 In this workshop we will learn the Basics of the the visual live-programming environment vvvv gamma.
 After getting control over the software we will tackle following topics depending on the remaining time: Programming basic aka object oriented patching; 2D data visualisation; RunwayML; Computer vision and 3D realtime rendering.

-The description for the Complex Data Presentation - Water problems workshop with Angela Morelli will be updated soon.
+The description for Visual Narration with Andrzej Klimowski will be updated soon.
 Please keep an eye on this website and our registration page.

-The Motyf2021 international exhibition challenges designers to consider how the elements and principles of visual, motion and interactive design can be leveraged within a sequential, interactive, spatial or experience-based work to inform our understanding of society, explain complex concepts, or communicate findings within abstract data.
+The Motyf 2021/2022 International Exhibition challenged designers to consider how the elements and principles of visual, motion and interactive design can be leveraged within a sequential, interactive, spatial or experience-based work to inform our understanding of society, explain complex concepts, or communicate findings within abstract data.

 Founded by Prof. Ewa Satalecka, Prof. Anja Stöffler and Prof. Ralf Dringenberg in 2013, Motyf has a special focus on initiating discussion between academics and industry practitioners about interactive and dynamic media text design and delivery.
 It aims to run bi-annually, each time taking a new theme and opening up further discourse amongst a greater number of interested stakeholders, students, academics and industry professionals.
 Motyf welcomes contributions from a spectrum of disciplines: design, technology, media and creative arts.

 Motyf 2013 — Moving Types: Letters in Motion — focused on motion typography and all aspects of dynamic text design.
 The Moving Types exhibition presented at the Gutenberg Museum in Mainz, Germany was conceived by Anja Stöffler and Ralf Dringenberg and has since been developed into an archive of over 800 works that include film titles, advertising, brand films, artist films and experimental pieces.
 View Website